eth-hci-course/hci-project-hci2021-group-14/README.md

 7. I found the system very cumbersome to use.
 8. I felt very confident using the system.
 9. I needed to learn a lot of things before I could get going with this system.

+**Data #3:**
+For the last hypothesis we will count an evaluate the number of clicks and the number of (distinc) pages performed/visited by the user in the tasks.

 ### Experiment procedure
 **What will you say to the participant when introducing the prototypes / purpose?**